xbmc/inputstream.adaptive/README.md

-# inputstream.adaptive (1.0.6)
+# inputstream.adaptive (2.0.7)

 This is an adaptive file addon for kodi's new InputStream Interface.

 - this addon is part of the official kodi repository and part of each kodi installation
 - configure the addon by adding URL prefixes wich are allowed to be played by this addon
-- create a .strm file / or addon with passes an url with sets inputstream.adaptive.manifest_type to either "mpd" or "ism" and open the strm file in kodi
+- create a .strm file / or addon with passes an url with sets inputstream.adaptive.manifest_type to either "mpd", "ism" or "hls" and open the strm file in kodi
 - or write an addon wich passes an mpd or ism manifest file to kodi

 ##### Examples: